-We would expect those applying to have academic or vocational qualifications in accounting or be able to demonstrate competency through work experience.
+A proven interest in film and television production and an ability to work as part of a team are essential.
+We would expect you to have academic or vocational qualifications in accounting or be able to demonstrate competency through work experience.
 Previous experience of working in an Accounts environment will be taken into account when considering applications.

 Months of entry

 Apply your vital accounting skills to the varied and exciting world of film and television.